Nutrition

 Vata Types: Benefit from warm, moist, grounding foods Pitta Types: Benefit from cooling, moderate foods Kapha Types: Benefit from light, warm, stimulating foods

-Specific Foods for PCOS Support
+Specific Foods for PMOS (PCOS) Support

 Vegetables